Claude Hendrix: Biography

 In 1918, the team and Hendrix had a resurgence.
 Hendrix went 20-7 with a 2.78 ERA and the Cubs won the National League Pennant.
 Hendrix helped clinch the league title on August 24 winning the first game of a doubleheader against the Brooklyn Robins.
 Hendrix did not start in the 1918 World Series against the Boston Red Sox, the first to feature Babe Ruth.
 The left-handed Ruth was notoriously tough on right-handed pitchers and the Cubs started only Hippo Vaughn and Lefty Tyler to try and hold Ruth in check.
-In his only appearance of the series, he singled off Ruth and then was replaced by Bill McCabe aftger reaching second.
+In his only appearance of the series, he singled off Ruth and then was replaced by Bill McCabe after reaching second.

 After the season, Hendrix went to work at a shipyard in Superior, Wisconsin.
 The Secretary of War Newton D. Baker issued a "work-or-fight" order that required baseball players to work in essential industries during World War I for face the draft.
 Baker allowed the baseball season to continue until September, after which, players like Hendrix had to begin working toward the war effort.

 Toward the end of the 1920 season, Hendrix, who had a record of 9-12 with a 3.58 ERA, was scheduled to start on August 31 against the Philadelphia Phillies, who were in last place.
 The Cubs were informed that money had been bet heavily against the Cubs in that game.
 The Cubs replaced Hendrix with Grover Cleveland Alexander who lost 3-0.
 With a grand jury investigating the Black Sox scandal in the 1919 World Series, the media paid great attention to rumors of potential game fixing.
 The Kansas City Times reported that $10,000 had been wagered on Philadelphia in the game.
 Immediately after the grand jury indicted the Black Sox, The New York Times reported that American League president Ban Johnson had obtained evidence against Hendrix regarding the Philadelphia game.
-A Kansas City sportswriter, Otto Floto, learned of a telegram sent to a local gambler named H.A.
-"Frock" Thompson (which was misprinted as "Frog" by The New York Times) saying "Bet $5,000 on opposition" and claimed to recall that Hendrix had sent the telegram.
+A Kansas City sportswriter, Otto Floto, learned of a telegram sent to a local gambler named H. A. "Frock" Thompson (which was misprinted as "Frog" by The New York Times) saying "Bet $5,000 on opposition" and claimed to recall that Hendrix had sent the telegram.
 Hendrix did not testify before the grand jury, but told reporters that he had never met Thompson and Thompson stated that he did not know Hendrix.

 On February 7, 1921, Hendrix received his release from the Cubs.
 The next day, Hendrix told reporters that he would no longer pitch in the majors, but would continue his career in semi-pro baseball back in the Midwest.
 Cubs owner Bill Veeck stated that Hendrix's release had nothing to do with the allegations but was moving away from older veterans.
 Later articles did indicate that Hendrix was forced out.
 Hendrix himself said that he had already planned to leave the Cubs after the 1920 season as he had a good job as a car salesman. later, Hendrix and his father purchased the Liberty Theater in Kansas City.